graphpaperpress/Sell-Media/readme.txt

 = Server Requirements =

-1. PHP 7.4 or higher
+1. PHP 8.1 or higher
 2. CURL PHP extension
-3. GD PHP extension
+3. GD / ImageMagick PHP extension
 4. Original file uploads are protected automatically on Apache servers using .htaccess.
 If you are using an NGINX server, you'll need to add this to your sites configuration file:
 `location ~ /wp-content/uploads/sell_media {
     rewrite / permanent;